-Change the engine crankcase oil after every 100 hours of operation and replace the oil filter after every 200 hours of operation as follows:
+Change the engine crankcase oil and filter every 300 hours if the recommended Kohler PRO® products are being used.
+If conventional oil and filters are being used, change the crankcase oil after every 100 hours of operation and replace the oil filter after 200 hours of operation.

 - Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
-If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
-Before removing the dipstick and oil fill cap, clean the area around them to keep any dirt or debris out of the engine.

-- Remove the dipstick, oil fill cap, and open oil drain valve, and drain the oil into a suitable container.
-Be sure to allow ample time for complete drainage. - Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
-Remove the old oil filter and wipe off the filter mounting surface on the engine.
+If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick and oil fill cap, clean the area around them to keep any dirt or debris out of the engine. - 3.
+Remove the dipstick, oil fill cap, and open oil drain valve, and drain the oil into a suitable container.
+Be sure to allow ample time for complete drainage.